 - (a) APPOINTMENT; COMPOSITION; QUORUM. - (1) Appointments.
 The Commissioner of the Texas Education Agency appoints the members of the State Executive Committee each April for annual terms beginning June 1.
 The committee shall be composed of eight current or former Texas public school administrators, with at least one from each UIL conference, and four at-large members.
 The selection of appointed members shall reflect a sensitivity to ethnicity, gender and student population size of districts.
-The committee shall elect a chair annually at the first meeting after June 30. - (2) Business Meeting Quorum.
+The committee shall elect a chair annually at

+- the first meeting after June 30. - (2) Business Meeting Quorum.
 Four members of the State Executive Committee constitute a quorum for business meetings. - (3) Quorum for Panels.
 In cases involving sponsor violations, appeals, applications for Official Interpretations, cases involving misconduct at contests, or any other case the chair of the State Executive Committee deems appropriate, the State Executive Committee may sit in panels of three voting members and two of the three members constitute a quorum. - (4) Hearing Officer.
 In any case including, but not limited to original determination of eligibility past the district level or the appeal of the automatic penalty for ejection, the chair of the State Executive Committee may transfer the case to a UIL Hearing Officer. - (b) RESPONSIBILITIES.
 The State Executive Committee shall provide independent and impartial direction of the UIL by: - (1) interpreting the Constitution and Contest Rules: - (2) enforcing the rules and regulations contained in the Constitution and Contest Rules; - (3) conducting any necessary recount of a referendum vote; - (4) determining disputes within its original jurisdiction; and - (5) hearing appeals within its appellate jurisdiction. - (c) JURISDICTION.
-The State Executive Committee shall decide: - a protest or report of violation arising between schools belonging to different conferences or districts; - a protest or report of violation involving individual contestants in a competition beyond the district level;

-- (3) a case involving mistreatment of an official; - (4) an appeal from a decision of a District Executive Committee that a school is disqualified; - (5) an appeal from a decision of a District Executive Committee involving alleged discrimination; - (6) an appeal from a decision of a District Executive Committee concerning a student's eligibility; - (7) an appeal from a decision of a District Executive Committee ordering a reprimand in the case of school district personnel violations; - (8) a case involving allegations of school district personnel violations that could result in an order of public reprimand or suspension. - (9) a case referred by a District Executive Committee due to a conflict of interest or as otherwise provided in these rules; and - (10) upon proper request, considering and issuing opinions interpreting UIL rules.
+The State Executive Committee shall decide: - a protest or report of violation arising between schools belonging to different conferences or districts; - (2) a protest or report of violation involving individual contestants in a competition beyond the district level; - (3) a case involving mistreatment of an official; - (4) an appeal from a decision of a District Executive Committee that a school is disqualified; - (5) an appeal from a decision of a District Executive Committee involving alleged discrimination: - (6) an appeal from a decision of a District Executive Committee concerning a student's eligibility; - (7) an appeal from a decision of a District Executive Committee ordering a reprimand in the case of school district personnel violations; - (8) a case involving allegations of school district personnel violations that could result in an

+- order of public reprimand or suspension; - (9) a request for permission to participate as outlined in section 33.081 e-2 through e-4 of the Texas Education Code. - (10) a case referred by a District Executive Committee due to a conflict of interest or as otherwise provided in these rules; and - (11) upon proper request, considering and issuing opinions interpreting UIL rules.